Thank You, Mr. Moto (film): Plot

 Moto returns to his apartment to find it ransacked.
 Sensing that the intruder is still present, Moto leaves his gun lying around.
-Schneider (Wilhelm von Brincken) holds him at gunpoint and forces Moto to give him the scroll.
+Schneider holds him at gunpoint and forces Moto to give him the scroll.
 When Moto tries to flee, Schneider shoots him with Moto's own gun.
-However, the gun was filled with blanks and Moto trails Schneider to Madame Tchernov (Nedda Harrigan).
-When they leave to rendezvous with their gang, Moto starts to follow, but is knocked out by the butler, Ivan (John Bleifer).
+However, the gun was filled with blanks and Moto trails Schneider to Madame Tchernov.
+When they leave to rendezvous with their gang, Moto starts to follow, but is knocked out by the butler, Ivan.
 Joyce, who had been comforting the widow, is taken hostage.

-The arch-villain (and Madame Tchernov's lover), Herr Koerger (Sidney Blackmer), forces Prince Chung to reveal the location of the scrolls by striking his mother.
+The arch-villain (and Madame Tchernov's lover), Herr Koerger, forces Prince Chung to reveal the location of the scrolls by striking his mother.
 As they are leaving, Madame Chung attacks Koerger with a knife and is killed.
 Meanwhile, Nelson finds and revives Moto.
 They rush to help Prince Chung, but arrive too late and, feeling dishonored, the Prince commits suicide after they untie him; Moto comforts him before he dies by promising to avenge the Chung family and safeguard the tomb.

 The two men track the criminals to a junk.
 After another attempt to kill him, Moto informs Koerger that the scroll he gave Schneider is a fake.
 He offers to split Genghis Khan's treasure.
 Then he sows dissent by telling Madame Tchernov that Koerger is actually in love with Joyce, which the quick-thinking American "confirms".
 This provides a distraction for Moto to kill Koerger.
 Then, to the dismay of Joyce and Nelson, Moto burns the scrolls to fulfill his promise to Chung.